bonitasoft/bonita-doc/md/draw-bpmn-diagram.md

    ![Choose a new name and version pop-up window](images/getting-started-tutorial/draw-bpmn-diagram/choose-new-name-version.png)

-Now let's rename the start event (i.e. the green disc on the left hand side of the process):
+Rename the start event (i.e. the green disc on the left hand side of the process):
 1. Select the start event in the diagram
 1. At the bottom of the Bonita Studio screen, go to the **General > General** tab
 1. Edit the **Name** attribute and set the value: _Submit claim_